gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	that plateau can later loosen, recover, or support renewed promotion
 -	each later state remains shaped by transformed prior organization rather than beginning from zero
 -	that plateau can also loosen gradually while still carrying weakened organizational constraint
+- transformed prior organization can also recede from active lower-order organization into weak background constraint without being erased

 So memory here is not merely archival retention.
 It appears operationally as the continued causal activity of transformed prior coherence, including both persistence and graded weakening of its constraint on later states.
 That is why selection through coherence is non-binary: the past remains structurally active inside the downgraded present.
+Cycle 44 makes this more precise: non-binary selection does not only mean that prior organization can remain actively present in downgraded form.
+It also means that prior organization can fade into weaker constraint while still shaping the boundary conditions of later states.
+In that sense, memory is graded organizational carry-forward rather than all-or-nothing retention.

 ---